Agency Contact

 • Any other material which substantiates the claim.

-When the student’s initial claim is determined valid by OCTS, OCTS will forward a copy of the claim to the school, and the school will have three weeks to respond.
-Upon receipt of the school’s response, OCTS will adjudicate the claim and issue a final determination.
-Both the student and the school will receive notification of the OCTS final determination.
+Upon receipt of the school’s response, OCTS will work with legal to adjudicate the claim and issue a final determination.
+Both the student and the institution will receive notification of the OCTS final determination.

-Is the process handled all within your agency or do you divide consumer protection and student complaint duties dependent on the type of institution (Public, Private, Technical, etc.)?
+Is the non-SARA process handled all within your agency or do you divide consumer protection and student complaint duties dependent on the type of institution (Public, Private, Technical, etc.)?

-Who is the contact person at your agency for receiving complaints?
+Who is the contact person or entity for your state for receiving non-SARA student complaints?

 Contact Name: Jessica Deaton